SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

 Here is example of some **Built-In** annotations:

-- `@Override` annotation indicates that a method overrides or replaces the behavior of an inherited method.
+- `@Override` annotation indicates that a method overrides or replaces the behavior of an inherited method

-- `@Deprecated` annotation for example shows us an API that is not intended for use anymore.
+- `@Deprecated` annotation for example shows us an API that is not intended for use anymore

-- `@SupressWarning` is used to turn off compiler warnings.
+- `@SupressWarning` is used to turn off compiler warnings

 Lets see how we can use it: